Alex-Wilson/resume-webserver/public/documents/certification-exam-resources/AWS Resources/CAIP/AWS-Certified-AI-Practitioner-Exam-Guide.md

 Backpropagation:
 A training algorithm used in neural networks to minimize prediction error by adjusting the model’s weights.
 It works by computing the gradient of the loss function with respect to each weight using the chain rule of calculus, starting from the output layer and moving backward through the network.
 These gradients are then used in conjunction with optimization methods like gradient descent to update the weights.
 Backpropagation is essential for enabling deep networks to learn complex patterns from data.

+Loss Function / Cost Function:
+A measure of how well a model's predictions match actual results (e.g., MSE, log loss).

+Gradient Descent:
+An optimization algorithm used to minimize a loss function by adjusting model weights.

+Epoch / Batch / Iteration:
+Definitions for units of training in deep learning.

 Bias-Variance Tradeoff:
 Explains the balance between model complexity (variance) and error due to incorrect assumptions (bias).

 Overfitting / Underfitting:
 Key concepts related to model generalization and performance.

-Gradient Descent:
-An optimization algorithm used to minimize a loss function by adjusting model weights.

-Loss Function / Cost Function:
-A measure of how well a model's predictions match actual results (e.g., MSE, log loss).

-Epoch / Batch / Iteration:
-Definitions for units of training in deep learning.

-### Data Preparation and Preprocessing
-Statistics:
-A branch of mathematics focused on collecting, analyzing, and interpreting data.
-It has two main branches: descriptive statistics, which summarizes data, and inferential statistics, which makes predictions or inferences about a population from a sample.
-In AI, statistics is used to understand data patterns, evaluate models, and manage uncertainty in decision-making.

-Data Cleaning:
-The process of detecting and correcting errors, inconsistencies, and inaccuracies in data to improve its quality and reliability.
-This involves handling missing values, removing duplicates, correcting formatting issues, and standardizing entries.
-In machine learning and AI, clean data is critical to ensure that models learn accurate patterns and produce reliable outcomes.

-Text-Wrangling or Text Pre-Processing:
-The process of preparing raw text data for analysis by removing noise and formatting inconsistencies.
-This includes steps such as lowercasing, removing punctuation or stop words, correcting misspellings, and tokenization.
-Clean, structured text is essential for accurate NLP model performance.

-Feature Engineering:
-The process of transforming raw data into meaningful features for model input.

-Feature Selection:
-The process of choosing the most relevant features to reduce dimensionality and improve performance.
-Learning Types and Paradigms

-### Learning Types and Paradigms
+## Learning Types and Paradigms
 Supervised Learning:
 A type of machine learning where algorithms are trained on labeled datasets, meaning each input is paired with a correct output.
 The model learns to map inputs to outputs and is evaluated on its ability to predict outcomes for new data.
 Common applications include spam detection, medical diagnosis, and credit scoring.